sganti2/Collision-Averse-Efficient-Motion-Planning-Autonomous-Vehicles/README.md

 # Social Navigation for Autonomous Vehicles
-In order to acquire a comprehensive understanding of the work present within this repository, please refer to the accompanying honors thesis defense paper: https://keep.lib.asu.edu/collections/130827.
+In order to acquire a comprehensive understanding of the work present within this repository, please refer to the accompanying honors thesis defense paper: [pdf].

 ## I. Research Objective
 The primary objective of this research was to utilize the model-based approach to design a motion planner that optimizes collision aversion and efficiency for 2D vehicle dynamics.
-This research leverages
+This research leverages the pre-existing motion planning toolkit, OMG-Tools, in order to generate smooth trajectories [1].
+The simulation results included within this repository are specific to two interaction cases: Case 1 and Case 2.
+The setup for Case 1 and Case 2 is

 ## III.
 Simulation Setup
 ### A. Case 1